 How will legal cannabis in Prince Edward Island impact me?

-It is important for people who choose to use marijuana to reduce the health risks, and of course these risks can be avoided by abstaining from using recreational marijuana.
+It is important for people who choose to use marijuana to reduce the health risks, and of course, these risks can be avoided by abstaining from using recreational marijuana.
 When recreational cannabis is abused or used in excess, just like alcohol, it will have an impact on other people.
 Impaired driving will place people at risk and potentially cause injury or death.
-This will of course impact people and can destroy the lives of the people involved.
+This will, of course, impact people and can destroy the lives of the people involved.
 If a person chooses to use recreational cannabis, they should avoid harmful smoking habits, or even limit and reduce how often the person uses cannabis.
-The province is regulating the drug effectively to protect public health and safety, but if someone chooses to use recreational cannabis, they should do so responsibility.
+The province is regulating the drug effectively to protect public health and safety, but if someone chooses to use recreational cannabis, they should do so responsibly.

 Can someone become addicted to marijuana?